gnuton/RagBag/Docs/javascript.md

 1 + 3 // expression. + is called OPERATOR.
 var a = 3; // var is a KEYWORD.
 Variable names are usually camelCaseInJavascript!
 // this is a comment..
+/* This is a multiline
+   comment
+ */

 // do not forget that JAVASCRIPT IS CASE SENSITIVE.
 Those are two different var definitions var helloWorld = 1;
 var helloWorld = 1;

+// Unicode is used by default in JS
 ```

 ## Inheritance & objects ##